matn7/CS-Notes/src/main/java/mutithreading/README.md

 - References:
     - Can be allocated on the stack.
-    - Can be allocated on heap if they are members of a class.
+    - Can be allocated on a heap if they are members of a class.
 - Objects:
-    - Always allocated on heap.
+    - Always allocated on a heap.

 ![Heap vs Stack](images/heap-vs-stack.png "Heap vs Stack")